Fixed Asset Management best practices

 • RFID chips

 Barcoding and RFID solutions may not fit every need.
 The company needs to consider the merits of deploying a barcoding solution and evaluate the benefits of various alternatives.
-In any case, the barcoding or RFID solution must integrate with the selected FAM solution.
+In all cases, the barcoding or RFID solution must integrate with the selected FAM solution.

 Periodic Fixed Asset Inventories